Rise to Success: Career Highlights of Jordan Clarkson

 On July 7, 2016, Jordan Clarkson re-signed with the Los Angeles Lakers on a four-year, $50 million contract.

-In 2016, Jordan Clarkson was included in the 17-man pool for the Philippines lineup for the final Olympic Qualifying Tournament but was replaced by Andray Blatche.
+In 2016, Jordan Clarkson was initially included in the 17-man pool for the Philippines lineup for the final Olympic Qualifying Tournament for the Rio Olympics, but he was not selected due to time constraints and eligibility process complications.

 February 8, 2018: Traded to the Cleveland Cavaliers

-August 2018: NBA clears Clarkson to play for Philippine national team
+August 2018: NBA Cleared Clarkson to play for Philippine National Team

-In August 2018, the NBA cleared Jordan Clarkson to play for the Philippine national team in the 2018 Asian Games, marking his first time playing for the Philippines.
+In August 2018, the NBA cleared Jordan Clarkson to play for the Philippine national team in the 2018 Asian Games with a one-time exception.

 September 2, 2018: Asian Games